For All the Ghibli Fans: How About a Walk in the Totoro Forest?

 There are paid group-based organized guides.
 The ones I’ve told about are in Japanese and you need to bring your own food and drinks.
 Just check the information at the pamphlets at the train stations.
 You will also be given a very cute map.

 I am a fan of this particular season.
 It inspires me to shoot more photographs while doing more walks and hence being more healthy.
 I went together with a friend and the long hours were absolutely enjoyable.
 I always love how friendly people in Japan are.
 We met a lot of strangers walking the same paths and they greeted us and wished us a nice day.
 And I saw lots of PET bottles filled with water in front of houses.
 It’s an old myth that the reflection from the water keeps stray cats away.

 After this great walk we had lunch in the local café.
 I’d recommend checking out the local cuisine.

-The next Ghibli spot is probably the Edo-Tokyo Open Air Architectural Museum in Musashi-Koganei, which was used for the scenes for the Oscar-award winner animated film Spirited Away.
+The next Ghibli spot to visit is probably the Edo-Tokyo Open Air Architectural Museum in Musashi-Koganei, which was used for the scenes for the Oscar-award winner animated film Spirited Away.
 But that is a topic for another article.